deathdric/infrastructure-setup-scripts/conjur/README.md

 #### Nginx setup

 Using a reverse proxy may sound overkill, but we'll need it at list in order to expose a TLS endpoint (an HTTPS load balancer with proper certificates may also do the job).
-For convenience we'll install it on the same host as conjur (on a production setup we would have used different hosts).
+For convenience, we'll install it on the same host as conjur (on a production setup we would have used different hosts).

 Let's install nginx :